IsabellaTech/full-site-password/readme.txt

 == Support ==
 For support or inquiries, please contact us at [http://isabellatech.com/contact](http://isabellatech.com/contact).

-== Contribute ==
-If you would like to contribute to the development of this plugin, please visit the GitHub repository: [https://github.com/username/repo](https://github.com/username/repo)

 == License ==
-This plugin is released under the GPLv2 or later license.
+This plugin is released under the GPLv2 license.

-== Disclaimer ==
-[Include any disclaimers or legal notices relevant to your plugin.]